denispanov/etherscan-typescript/README.md

 # etherscan-typescript

-A TypeScript library for interacting with the Etherscan API, enabling developers to easily fetch blockchain data directly through Etherscan's interfaces.
+A TypeScript library for interacting with the Etherscan API and other Etherscan-like explorers from different EVM chains, enabling developers to easily fetch blockchain data directly through these interfaces.

 ## Installation